|

 We’ve all done it.

-We write what feels in our gut like the most heart-wrenching, glorious, meaningful story ever put into words, and we polish it until it’s as beautiful as language can be.
+We write what feels like the most heart-wrenching, glorious, meaningful story ever put into words, and we polish it until it’s as beautiful as a rare seashell.
 Then we hand it around, to our writing workshop or critique circle or peer group or dedicated readers, and we sit back and wait for the compliments to come pouring in (“How did you do it?
 I felt like I knew these people!
 I’ve lived your story a thousand times in my heart!
 Your metaphors, exposition, insights—I am humbled!
 You’re so brilliant, I just want to shake your hand and give my keyboard over into your vastly safer keeping. . .”).

 Those ingrates come back with suggestions.